budak7273/ArmorModules/README.md

 Most of the multiplayer compatibility logic happens in the base PowerSuit mod.
 Please report any issues to me (Robb#6731) or Nog.

+- Clients may have to re-equip the suit upon logic to see the HUD.
+It should still function even without re-equipping, though.
+- If the host is hover flying and presses Ctrl+Space to stop, it will also kick clients out of hover flight.
+Landing normally does not trigger this.
+- If a client has a Mid-Air Refueling module installed, the host will hear obnoxious refueling sound spam.
 - Clients can't see the player's material change when someone equips a suit.
 Hosts can see it just fine.
 - The 'Shield Broken' icon/timer doesn't display on clients' HUDs, but it still functions as it should.
 - The 'currently used fuel' icon will sometimes not match up for clients, but the fuel item usage and consumption still works as it should.